FlashGordon7/esp-multical21/README.md

 # esp-multical21
-Added RSSI level on serial log
+Added LQI and RSSI level on serial log

 Changed Gain-input for better range